wrist mechanics online course featured image

 • Excessive head movement on the backswing.

-• Ball position is too far forward.
+• The ball position is too far forward.

 • Not maintaining the width of your swing arc throughout the swing.